 externalities, without parametric assumptions. [

-study settings where each agent can exert costly effort that creates
+Suppose each of several agents can exert costly effort that creates

 nonrival, heterogeneous benefits for some of the others.
-For example,
+How do

-network that describes the marginal benefits agents can confer on one
+that describes the marginal benefits agents can confer on one another.

-terms of players' centralities in the benefits network.
-It entails that
+centralities in the benefits network.
+These action levels

 November 2012.
 Current